 sudo usermod -aG docker ubuntu (you may need to logout/login after this) and then used the Linux instructions from here to install “docker-compose” (don’t make the mistake I made initially and install via apt-get!)

-docker-compose up from within the cloned directory, and you are away.
+-d if you want it to run in the background) from within the cloned directory, and you are away.

 Using TLS with the CTF platform

 If you do want a (hopefully) simple way to use TLS, the fork I initially used no longer exists so I have created a deployment repository which uses the same docker compose file that was in the original fork and includes the nginx reverse proxy but will also pull the latest version of CTFd.
 You can clone that repository from here.

 Once you have cloned that, you will need to get yourself a TLS certificate and private key.
 I used a subdomain of my personal domain (joshcgrossman.com) and the subdomain to the EC2 server’s IP address by adding an A record to my DNS settings.
 I then used the EFF’s “certbot” which generates certificates using Let’s Encrypt to produce my certificate.

 I installed using the instructions here and then while no other web servers were running, I ran the command”

 sudo certbot certonly --standalone -d ctfscoreboard.joshcgrossman.com which automatically created the certificate and private key I needed for my chosen domain (make sure port 80 or 443 is open!).

 I then renamed the “fullchain” file to ctfd.crt and the “privkey” file to ctfd.key and saved them inside the “ssl” directory which you will have if you cloned my deploy repository above.
 (The nginx.conf file I used for the TLS version of the deployment looks for these files.)